 We plan a variety of visits 'out' and invite visitors 'in' to support and enrich learning experiences for all year groups

-We believe that developing good learning habits with the ability to be curious, to concentrate, to be resilient, to co-operate and to continuously self-improve are essential for children to achieve well now and into the future.
+We believe that developing good learning behaviours with the ability to be curious, to concentrate, to be resilient, to co-operate and to continuously self-improve are essential for children to achieve well now and into the future.
 These learning attributes enable children to become life long learners with a sense of responsibility, able to make a valuable contribution to the world in which they live.
 Our curriculum strives to develop these learning capacities encouraging and expecting high levels of independence.

 School values, along with British values, underpin our curriculum and are taught through our curriculum.